 Tom regularly appears in Coroner’s Courts at Pre-Inquest Reviews and full Inquests, representing families, government departments and companies.
 In particular, he acts for the Prison Service in Article 2 Inquests into deaths in custody and in civil claims brought under the Human Rights Act 1998 resulting from the same.

-- Inquest into the death of C (Assistant Coroner for Dorset): week-long Article 2 inquest into death in custody of inmate in Young Offender Institution.
+- Inquest into death of F (Coroner for Dorset): Article 2 inquest into death in custody of inmate to be heard over 2 weeks in early 2018, concerning the monitoring and management of self-harm and the review and closure of ACCT documents;

-- Inquest into death of D (Coroner of the IOW): two-week Article 2 inquest into death in custody of inmate with mental health disorder.
+- Inquest into death of D (Coroner of the IOW): two-week Article 2 inquest into death in custody of an inmate with mental health disorder;

 Employment Law Bar Association